PolyatomicBrian/EnigmaN36/README.md

 ### Description:

-An implementation of the 1930s Enigma Machine, utilizing both letters and numbers (36 possible characters instead of 26).
+An implementation of the 1930s Enigma Machine, with some twists, including the utilization of both letters and numbers (36 possible characters instead of 26).
 Written in `python3`.

 Notable differences include: